 Our fixed fee for processing your Indefinite Leave to Remain (ILR) application as a victim of domestic violence ranges from £2,000 + VAT to £3,000 + VAT.
 Our fixed fee will cover all our work on your application, including advising on documents, checking your documents, completing the application form and submitting the application online, booking an appointment for biometrics enrolment, preparing a cover letter in support of the application, uploading all supporting documents to be considered in support of the application, and carrying out all other follow up work until decision by the Home Office UKVI on your application.

 Our agreed fixed fee will depend on the complexity of your case and the volume of work involved in your Indefinite Leave to Remain (ILR) application.
-You will make an initial payment of half our fee when we start working on your matter, and the remaining half is due once we have fully prepared the ILR application and it is ready for submission.
+We'll require an initial payment of half our fee when we start your matter, and the remaining half is due once we have fully prepared the ILR application and it is ready for submission.

 UKVI Fees for Your ILR Application

-In addition to our fixed fee for assisting you with your Indefinite Leave to Remain (ILR) application as a victim of domestic violence, you are also required to pay the Home Office UKVI fees, which are £3,029.
+In addition to our fixed fee for assisting you with your ILR application, you must also pay the Home Office UKVI fees, which are £3,226.

 Get a Fixed Fee Quote for Your Immigration Matter